-- Daily feedback meetings between pillar leads, coordination team and Incident manager ongoing, to share daily accomplishments and to address key challenges - Efforts to increase isolation and quarantine facilities are ongoing. - Finalizing needs assessment and integrated capacity training plans for the responders at National and regional levels. - Plans to initiate National Sentinel Surveillance have been discussed and agreed with the Technical Operations Cluster (Case Management, IPC, Surveillance and National laboratory and it was agreed that testing for Seasonal Influenza will start once the laboratory receives the probes and primers. - Consolidating IMS/EOC organogram and harmonizing SOPs and TORs from all thematic pillars for submission to IM and senior management.
+- Daily feedback meetings between pillar leads, coordination team and Incident manager ongoing, to share daily accomplishments and to address key challenges - · Efforts to increase isolation and quarantine facilities are ongoing. - Finalizing needs assessment and integrated capacity training plans for the responders at National and regional levels. - Plans to complete the Organogram, SOPs, TORs, Contingency Response Plan and sentinel surveillance protocol by Wednesday, 22 April 2020 and submit these for clearance to senior management.

-@ Total new suspected cases laboratory results received within 24 hours
+[@] Total new suspected cases laboratory results received within 24 hours